postpdm/awesome-jupyter/README.md

 # Awesome Jupyter and IPython links
-A curated list of awesome Jupyter and IPython links
+A curated list of awesome Jupyter and IPython Notebook links

 Please, contribute!